sodiqadewole/SparkCourse/README.md

 # Spark Projects

-Hands on projects that I am working on using Spark.
+Picking up on this project using pySpark.
 Will update as I learn more.